dennisverspuij/tb-correctidentity/README.md

 ### **NEW in 2.4.x:** Addressbook Match
 Instead of using individual match entries, also a complete addressbook can be checked for a match.
-As an example you can add the following line to the text field: addressbook="My Private Address Book"
+As an example you can add the following line to the text field:
+addressbook="My Private Address Book"

 The string in quotes is the name of the address book as given in the address book pane.
 Can be copied from address book properties.

+### **NEW in 2.5.1:** Mailinglist Match
+Similar to the Addressbook Match, also a complete mailinglist can be checked for a match.
+As an example you can add the following line to the text field:
+mailinglist="My Mailing List"

+The string in quotes is the name of the mailinglist.
+Mailinglists are defined within addressbooks.
+The add-on looks into all addressbooks and checks contacts from all matching mailinglists.
+(But Thunderbird may prevent creating a mailinglist with the same name in a different addressbook)

 ### Advanced: Additional mail headers
 [Email header fields](https://en.wikipedia.org/wiki/Email#Header_fields) are keywords in the SMTP (Simple Mail Transfer Protocol) message.
 E.g. "**To**" identifies the email recipient.